0xADE1A1DE/AssemblyLine/tools/README.md

 ### Set all to NASM

-1. `$ asmline --nasm path/to/file.asm` to ensure the generated machine code from `file.asm` matches nasm
+1. `$ asmline --nasm path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` matches nasm
     ```
     -n, --nasm
            equivalent to --nasm-mov-imm --nasm-sib